microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Microsoft.Graph.Identity.SignIns.md

 Create a new conditionalAccessPolicy.

 ### [New-MgIdentityProvider](New-MgIdentityProvider.md)
-Create an identity provider resource that is of the type specified in the request body.
+Create an identity provider object that is of the type specified in the request body.
 Among the types of providers derived from identityProviderBase, you can currently create a socialIdentityProvider resource in Azure AD.
 In Azure AD B2C, this operation can currently create a socialIdentityProvider, or an appleManagedIdentityProvider resource.